Using and Interpreting ConceptsFinding and Discussing the Mean, M... | Channels for Pearson+

 Mean

-The mean, often referred to as the average, is calculated by summing all the values in a dataset and then dividing by the number of values.
-It provides a central value that represents the dataset as a whole.
-However, the mean can be sensitive to extreme values (outliers), which may skew the result and not accurately reflect the center of the data.
+The mean, or average, is calculated by summing all the values in a dataset and dividing by the number of values.
+It provides a central value that represents the overall dataset but can be influenced by extreme values (outliers).
+In the context of flight prices, the mean gives an idea of the typical cost of a flight, but may not reflect the most common price if there are significant outliers.

 Recommended video: